Pelargonium

-Pelargonium (/ˌpɛlɑrˈɡoʊni.əm/) is a genus of flowering plants that includes about 280 species of perennials, succulents, and shrubs, commonly called geraniums, pelargoniums, or storksbills.
-Geranium is also the botanical name and common name of a separate genus of related plants, also known as cranesbills.
-Both genera belong to the family Geraniaceae, and Carl Linnaeus originally included all the species in one genus, Geranium; they were later separated into two genera by Charles Louis L'Héritier de Brutelle in 1789.
+Pelargonium (/ˌpɛlɑrˈɡoʊni.əm/) is a genus of flowering plants commonly called geraniums, pelargoniums, or storksbills.
+It includes about 280 species of perennials, succulents, and shrubs.
+Taxonomist Carl Linnaeus originally included all the species of Pelargonium and Geranium under the latter name.
+In 1789, Charles Louis L'Héritier de Brutelle separated them into two genera.

 While Geranium species are mostly temperate herbaceous plants, dying down in winter, Pelargonium species are evergreen perennials indigenous to warm temperate and tropical regions of the world, with many species in southern Africa.
 They are drought and heat tolerant but can tolerate only minor frosts.
 Some species are extremely popular garden plants, grown as houseplants and bedding plants in temperate regions.
 They have a long flowering period, with flowers mostly in red, orange, or white, but intensive breeding has produced a huge array of cultivars with great variety in size, flower colour, leaf form and aromatic foliage.